Welcome to today's edition of the Rush 24-7 podcast.

 It does tie into the fact that Medicaid is busting the budget.

-It ties into all of these regulations in which we'll tell you how to do this and we'll tell this business how to do that, and we're going to micromanage everything you do.
+It ties into all of these regulations in which we'll tell you how to do this and we'll tell this business how to do that and we're going to micromanage everything you do.

-Who we are and what we stand for.
+It all ties together who we are and what we stand for.

 We're not a bunch of different groups and different special interests.